 If you follow me on Instagram, you may have been aware that we recently got back from an absolutely epic 16-day trip touring the Northern Territory.
 We road tripped from Darwin to Katherine, before flying down to Alice Springs and driving to Uluru and Kings Canyon.
 It was absolutely incredible, and one of the major highlights were the abundance of wild swimming spots.
 I’ve not really explored many of the wild swimming spots or hiking trails with waterfalls near me in New South Wales, but wild swimming seems to be a way of life in the Northern Territory, especially in the sultry Top End.
 Whilst we weren’t able to get to as many spots as I would have liked, we had a great time cooling off at these watering holes.
 I’ve rated the 8 wild swimming spots we visited from best to worst, based on our personal opinions.
 If you’re looking for advice on wild swimming in the Northern Territory to visit, look no further.

 I highly recommend Lonely Planet’s South Australia & Northern Territory guide book to help plan your wild swimming adventure.
-Check it out on amazon (disclaimer, I get a small commission if you purchase at no extra cost to you)
+Check it out on amazon at the link below.

 01. Unnamed Plunge Pool near Katherine Gorge, Nitmiluk National Park